HunterGhost27/Stats-Configurator/Documentation/Extensive-Documentation.md

 ## References

-If you want to know what the possible values can a certain attribute take, or just want to see what can be modified in the first place.
-If you're not a modder and are unfamiliar with the _divinity engine 2_ jargon, it can be hard to guess what to write in the config-files.
-Therefore, the following reference sheets are provided for your convenience.
-You can also use the [Inspect skill](#inspect-skill) or [export StatIDs](#export-statids-for-reference).
+If you wish to know the stat-name/stat-ID of something specific, you can target it in-game using the [Inspect skill](#inspect-skill) or you can use the `SearchStat` [console-command](#console-commands) to search for it. `!S7_Config SearchStat Cone_` will return a list of all stat-IDs with the string `Cone_` in them.
+If you want a complete list of stat-IDs, you can [export them to a .tsv file](#export-statids-for-reference).

+Each stat-name/stat-ID has a corresponding stat-type.
+Each stat-type has a set of attributes associated with them as defined in the `StatObjectDefinitions.xml` file.
+Furthermore, some of those attributes can be _enumerations_ that have am associated list of values of their own as defined in `Enumerations.xml` file.
+Both of these files have been provided for your convenience.

 - [**StatObjectDefinitions**](../References/StatObjectDefinitions.md)
 - [**Enumerations**](../References/Enumerations.md)

+This information can also be printed to the debug-console using the `Reference` [console-command](#console-commands).

-The data is taken straight from the game-engine files `StatObjectDefinitions.xml` and `Enumerations.xml`.
+**Note:** The data is taken straight from the game-engine files `StatObjectDefinitions.xml` and `Enumerations.xml`.
 Which is to say that all this is provided by **Larian**.
-The reference sheet may seem incomplete, so feel free to ask if you are still unsure about something.
+I've just converted them into (human-readable :P) markdown.
+The reference sheets may seem incomplete, so feel free to ask if you are still unsure about something.

+If you wish to retrieve all attributes and their corresponding values for a given stat you can use the `DeepDive` [console-command](#console-commands). `!S7_Config DeepDive Projectile_Fireball` will print absolutely everything related to stat `Projectile_Fireball`.

 ---